InbaKrish/Learnings_zettlekasten/RubyConf 2024 - CFP.md

 This session will feature interactive elements such as live code demos and a Q&A segment to keep the audience engaged and provide valuable, actionable insights.
 I look forward to sharing practical knowledge and sparking discussions about the future of AI in the Ruby community.

 **Technical Requirements**: A projector for live coding demonstrations, and internet access to showcase integrations and examples.

+## Bio
+I'm a fresh Rubyist, with very much interest and passion towards Ruby & Rails as soon as I got into it.
+Currently got interests with the AI, exploring the Ruby ways of integrating the capabulities into it.
+I'm pretty much work on databse optimizations, R&D of new Rails & Ruby features into our applications in my company projects, working with IoT field.

+I may not spoken any public tech talks till